FormidableLabs/radium/README.md

 which will allow `const Radium = require('radium');` to still work.
 The configuration effectively forces webpack to point to code from `package.json:main` (which points to `/index.js`) instead of what is in `package.json:module`.

+*Note:* Radium uses `Reflect` which is not supported in IE11.
+You will need to bring in a polyfill like [CoreJs](https://github.com/zloirock/core-js#ecmascript-reflect) in order to support <IE11.

 ## Examples

 To see the universal examples: